 Italy's voters could pivot the country to the far right at a critical time for Europe

-ROME — Italians are voting Sunday in an election that could bring to power the first far-right government since World War II, as the European Union struggles to remain united as Russia's invasion of Ukraine fuels economic turmoil.
+ROME — Italians voted Sunday in an election that could bring to power the first far-right government since World War II, as the European Union struggles to remain united as Russia's invasion of Ukraine fuels economic turmoil.

-Polls opened at 7 a.m. local time and are set to close at 11 p.m.
-Results are expected early Monday.
-The Italian daily La Repubblica reports that voter turnout is lower than in the last election in 2018, which could help the party leading public opinion surveys, Fratelli d'Italia (Brothers of Italy).
+Polls have closed and results are expected early Monday.
+The Italian daily La Repubblica reports that voter turnout was lower than in the last election in 2018, which could help the party leading public opinion surveys, Fratelli d'Italia (Brothers of Italy).
 The party has its origins in the Italian Social Movement, which was created by supporters of fascist dictator Benito Mussolini in the aftermath of World War II.

 Its leader, 45-year-old Giorgia Meloni, could become Italy's first female prime minister.
 She already has plans to form a coalition with two smaller right-wing parties: the hard-right, anti-immigrant Lega (League), led by former interior minister Matteo Salvini, and the center-right Forza Italia, led by three-time former prime minister Silvio Berlusconi.